kvarak/dnd/docs/_Classes/bard.md

 ### Blood Initiation
 When you choose this college at 1st level, you have been fully initiated as a member of your secret society, and you have been trained in all their mysterious ways.
 They in turn expect your loyalty and secrecy, but this gives you a number of benefits:

-* You gain proficiency with Deception, disguise, thieves’ tools and all martial weapons that do not have the two-handed or heavy property.
+When you join the College of Doors at 1st level, add Arcana and Astronomy to your class skills.
+You gain the skills Arcana - Conjuration - Apportation and Astronomy - Navigation and all their .

+- Add *Underworld* to your class skills, and gain 2 skill point to on that skill.
+Additionally you gain 2 skill points to spend on combat skills.

-* Once per turn, when you inflict psychic damage, you can expend one of your uses of Bardic Inspiration as a ***bonus action*** to choose one target who received that damage.
+- Once per turn, when you inflict psychic damage, you can expend one of your uses of Bardic Inspiration as a ***bonus action*** to choose one target who received that damage.
 That target must roll a Wisdom save against your bard spell DC.
 If they fail, they take additional psychic damage equal to the number rolled on the Bardic Inspiration die and are frightened of you until the end of your next turn.

-* As an ***action***, when a non-hostile creature is frightened of you, you can make a Charisma check against its Insight to cause it to stop being frightened of you and become charmed by you instead.
+- As an ***action***, when a non-hostile creature is frightened of you, you can make a Charisma (Speechcraft) check against its Wisdom (Speechcraft - Insight) to cause it to stop being frightened of you and become charmed by you instead.
 It remains charmed by you for 10 minutes or until you or your companions threaten it or do anything harmful to it.
 Creatures immune to being charmed remain frightened of you.

 ### Inspire Dread
-At 3rd level, when a creature you can see that is frightened or charmed by you makes an attack roll or ability check, you can use your ***reaction*** to expend one of your uses of Bardic Inspiration, rolling a Bardic Inspiration die and subtracting the number rolled from the creature's roll.
+When a creature you can see that is frightened or charmed by you makes an attack roll or ability check, you can use your ***reaction*** to expend one of your uses of Bardic Inspiration, rolling a Bardic Inspiration die and subtracting the number rolled from the creature's roll.
 You can choose to use this feature after the creature makes its roll, but before the DM determine whether the attack roll or ability check succeeds or fails.
 The creature is immune if it cannot either hear or see you.

 ### Secret Insights
-At 6th level, you learn the *hunter’s mark* spell.
+You learn the *hunter’s mark* spell.
 It does not count against the total number of spells you know.
 You gain certain bonuses when using this spell, as follows:

-* When you inflict the extra damage from this spell on a creature, that damage is psychic.
+- When you inflict the extra damage from this spell on a creature, that damage is psychic.

-* When a creature is the target of your *hunter’s mark*, you have advantage on Wisdom (Insight) checks against it.
+- When a creature is the target of your *hunter’s mark*, you have advantage on Wisdom (Insight) checks against it.

-* You can use the Inspire dread feature on the target of your *hunter’s mark*, whether that creature is frightened or not.
+- You can use the Inspire dread feature on the target of your *hunter’s mark*, whether that creature is frightened or not.

 ### Deflect Interrogation
-Starting 14th level, when you take the Attack action on your turn and hit at least one creature, you can cast the *vicious mockery* cantrip as a ***bonus action***, targeting the creature you struck.
+When you take the Attack action on your turn and hit at least one creature, you can cast the *vicious mockery* cantrip as a ***bonus action***, targeting the creature you struck.

 In addition, when rolling a saving throw to resist any attempt to discern information about you, your plans, your location, or your thoughts, you have advantage on the roll.
 This includes effects that would read your thoughts or compel you to speak the truth.
 If you succeed on your roll, you can cast *vicious mockery* as a ***reaction***.

 ### Informant Network
-At 14th level, you have carefully built up a network of informants who you can contact from almost anywhere (via a messenger bird, magic, or other means).
+You have carefully built up a network of informants who you can contact from almost anywhere (via a messenger bird, magic, or other means).
 These informants are mix of guards, beggars, vagabonds, merchants, and allied government officials who have enough personal loyalty to you to perform routine favors, but not to risk their safety.
 As long as you are within 100 miles of a settlement that includes at least 100 intelligent creatures with whom you share a language, you can use the following abilities:

-* You can cast the *commune* and *legend lore* spells as rituals, but they are not magical effects; they are in fact information from your network rather than divinations, and can be used even if spells are unavailable (such as in area of dead magic or antimagic).
+- You can cast the *commune* and *legend lore* spells as rituals, but they are not magical effects; they are in fact information from your network rather than divinations, and can be used even if spells are unavailable (such as in area of dead magic or antimagic).
 Any references to contact with deities in those spells instead reference contact with your network.
 You can gain any information that is known by more than 1 person within 200 miles, within the limitations of the spells.
 The casting time is the time it takes to contact your network and get back your answer.

-* You choose a location that you have seen before, or a public location which has been described to you in some detail, then ask members of your network to watch it for one hour.
+- You choose a location that you have seen before, or a public location which has been described to you in some detail, then ask members of your network to watch it for one hour.
 At the end of that hour, you are informed of everything that could have been seen in that location within the last hour, as if you had been watching it yourself with a *scrying* spell for that time.
 Creatures that enter the location who have the Observant feat or can see invisible objects make a Wisdom saving throw against your bard spellcasting DC.
 If they succeed, they know they are being watched.

-* You use your existing network’s contacts to get knowledge about an unfamiliar city or town you are near.
+- You use your existing network’s contacts to get knowledge about an unfamiliar city or town you are near.
 When you within 5 miles of a settlement with a population of at least 100 intelligent creatures, you can spend 30 minutes following up on leads from your contacts to gain knowledge of up to three facts of your choice about any of the following subjects as they relate to the settlement:
 	- major criminal organizations and cult activities
 	- significant underground tunnels or architecture
 	- popular religious groups and places of worship